 Please do not hesitate to contact me:

-I look forward to working with you this year to make sure your child feels safe, supported and makes the progress to achieve their full potential.
+I look forward to continuing our work together in making sure your child feels safe, supported and makes the progress to achieve their full potential.